-Due to our rapid growth, we have a limited operating history at our current scale, which makes it difficult to evaluate our future prospects and may increase the risk that we will not be successful.
+Due to our growth, we have a limited operating history at our current scale, which makes it difficult to evaluate our future prospects and may increase the risk that we will not be successful.

-We have been growing rapidly in recent periods, and as a result have a relatively short history operating our business at its current scale.
-For example, we have significantly increased the number of our employees and have expanded our operations worldwide.
+We have been growing in recent periods, and as a result have a relatively short history operating our business at its current scale.
+We continue to increase the number of our employees and expand our operations worldwide.
 Furthermore, we operate in an industry that is characterized by rapid technological innovation, intense competition, changing customer needs and frequent introductions of new products, technologies and services.
 We have encountered, and will continue to encounter, risks and uncertainties frequently experienced by growing companies in evolving industries.
 If our assumptions regarding these risks and uncertainties, which we use to plan our business, are incorrect or change in reaction to changes in the market, or if we do not address these risks successfully, our operating and financial results could differ materially from our expectations and our business could suffer.